department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Research/2023-09-UAT-edit-as-subtask-default-send-checkbox-ui/research-plan.md

 - User updates a mobile phone number to profile from the notification settings page
 - The  `default send` value is returned correctly based on user interaction in the notification API

-A detailed list of test cases is available in[Google Sheets](https://docs.google.com/spreadsheets/d/1-oSUr_kFqyptbSI6jRC3O7wqk3TNDOwaWedmO3eh7FA/edit#gid=1459792507)
+A detailed list of test cases is available in [Google Sheets](https://docs.google.com/spreadsheets/d/1-oSUr_kFqyptbSI6jRC3O7wqk3TNDOwaWedmO3eh7FA/edit#gid=1459792507)

+As a secondary goal, and as time allows, we’ll ask for feedback on the updates we made to the authenticated menu.

 ### Outcome
 Based on the outcome of this research study, we will either release this work to production, or make updates to correct any bugs or significant usability hurdles.